 How to Add CWDM MUX/DEMUX System to Your Network?

-To install a CWDM Mux/Demux system, there are four basic steps:
+After knowing what is MUX in networking?
+Next, we’ll learn how to install a CWDM Mux/Demux system, there are four basic steps:

 - Install the Rack-Mount Chassis